 Whenever we get near water, our boys want to play in it.
 They will spend hours throwing rocks or running into and from the waves.
 This is true whether it’s a cold northern beach or a warm southern shoreline.

 Catching my son mid-step implies movement as he runs away from the waves.
 The photo effectively captures the motion and power of the waves without my son by the waves, but adding him cemented that theme.

 People are not typically included in landscape imagery.
 However, incorporating people into your images is a unique way to tell a story.
 They can play a main part in your landscape or be a small part of it that helps to emphasize your story and to will help to personalize the beauty of your environment.

-Whether you are photographing strangers in a landscape or your own family and friends, intentionally placing those people to support your overall theme will allow the viewer insight into your experience at each location.
+Whether you are photographing strangers in landscape pictures or your own family and friends, intentionally placing those people to support your overall theme will allow the viewer insight into your experience at each location.